Deep Multi-User Reinforcement Learning for Distributed Dynamic Spectrum Access: Analysis of the System Dynamics with Different Utility Functions

 Theorem \ref{th:competitive_NE} implies that when $N>K$, the equilibrium points of the system might be highly inefficient.
-In fact, any learning dynamic among users in which users can update sequentially their attempt probability to increase their individual rate, will result in increasing the attempt probability close to $1$ (since every user has an incentive to increase its rate by increasing the attempt probability as long as the channel yields a positive capacity).
-To avoid the situation in which users keep increasing their attempt probability to increase their rates, we develop a mechanism that restricts their strategy space when training the DQN, as described below. \begin{definition} We say that DQSA algorithm is implemented using a common training, when the Q values in the training phase (see Section \ref{ssec:training}) are estimated under the implicit assumption that all users use the same protocol rules, i.e., $\sigma_n(t)=\sigma_{n'}(t)$ for all $n, n'$, for all $t$. \end{definition}
+In fact, any learning dynamics among users in which users can update sequentially their transmission probability to increase their individual rate, will result in increasing the transmission probability close to $1$ (since every user has an incentive to increase its rate by increasing the transmission probability as long as the channel yields a positive capacity).
+To avoid the situation in which users keep increasing their transmission probability to increase their rates, we develop a mechanism that restricts their strategy space when training the DQN, as described below. \begin{definition} We say that DQSA algorithm is implemented using a common training, when the Q values in the training phase (see Section \ref{ssec:training}) are estimated under the implicit assumption that all users use the same protocol rules, i.e., $\sigma_n(t)=\sigma_{n'}(t)$ for all $n, n'$, for all $t$. \end{definition}

 The next proposition shows that implementing DQSA algorithm using a common training avoids convergence to competitive SPEs as described in Theorem \ref{th:competitive_NE} Statement 2.
 To avoid trivial solutions, it is assumed that users are allowed to transmit with probability $1-\epsilon$ for small $\epsilon>0$ (otherwise if users always transmit with probability $1$, the reward equals zero on all channels).